 I began my career in public service in 1999 when I ran for the Sturgeon Bay School Board.
 I viewed it as an opportunity to give back to the community that had been so good to me and my family.
 Our district was in severe financial distress at the time that I joined the board and we had lost the support of the people of Sturgeon Bay.
 I am very proud of the fact that through careful management, we put our district on sound financial footing.
 I served on the board for 15 years, 13 of those as president.

 When Garey Bies, our former Assembly representative, retired in 2014, I was approached about running to replace him.
-It has been a tremendous honor to represent the 1st Assembly District over the past six years.
+It has been a tremendous honor to represent the 1st Assembly District over the past eight years.
 I am very proud of what we have been able to accomplish, but there is still work to do.